jfreeman812/QE-Tools/reporting/qe_coverage/coverage.rst

 The following tags, unlike the previous section, do not have a predefined list of acceptable values but instead have a specific structure for identifying the tag as a attribute.
 The free form information used in the structure provides the meaningful data specific to the test.

-.. _Project:
+.. _Projects:

-:Attribute: Project
+:Attribute: Projects
 :Format: ``project:<project_id>``
 :Description:
     The project designation allows work to be tracked for a particular project.
 While these tests can outlast a project, the tags allow for a historical record to the rationale for the test.
+Since a test can be relevant for multiple projects, a test may have multiple project tags.

 .. _Categories: